 NEW BURN PERMITS: The process to obtain a burn permit is changing.
 We will be issuing burn permits that are valid until revoked.
 This will eliminate having to renew a burn permit every 60 days.

-Obtaining a new permit: In order to obtain a new permit, you can pick one up at one of the following locations – LaMode Cleaners, Jim's Lumber, B&C Welding or Roberts Truss, at Fire Station #1 (220 South 2nd East between the hours of 8:30 am and 4:00 pm Monday – Friday), and lastly, by downloading the permit through the link below.
-Please complete the form before submitting the form to the MHFD in person or via email to firstname.lastname@example.org.
+Obtaining a new permit: In order to obtain a new permit, you can pick one up at Fire Station #1 (220 South 2nd East between the hours of 8:30 am and 4:00 pm Monday – Friday) or by applying for the permit through the link below.
 After the MHFD approves and signs the permit, you will have permission to burn.